brjdenis/VarianESAPI-FieldEditor/README.md

 ## Log

 - (27.1.2022) Added the option of importing meterset weights and MLC positions from text files.
+- (28.1.2022) Added the option of importing jaw positions from text files.

 ## Important note